camlspotter/ocaml/README.md

 -------------------------------

 OCaml has the value polymorphism.
-It is relaxed but many function applications are still cannot be typed with a polymorphic type without the help of *η-expansion*:
+It is relaxed but many function applications still cannot be typed with a polymorphic type without the help of *η-expansion*:

 ```ocaml